 It was so adorable and such a fun distraction while the clock continued to tick along.

-Are you ready to jump right in?
-Before you get started take a moment to jump on over to this post to learn a bit more about the newest cabling method in the crochet world, Infinity Crochet.
-There is even a practice swatch to get you started with understanding why these awesome stitches work they way they do.
+Are you ready to jump right in and crochet?
+Before you get started, take a moment to hop on over to this post to learn a bit more about the newest cabling method in the crochet world, Infinity Crochet.
+There is even a practice swatch to get you started with understanding why these impressive stitches work the way they do.

-Crochet Hook 4mm (H), I highly recommend Furls Odyssey (affiliate link) or a Tulip Rose Crochet Hook (link below).
-I love both of these.
+Crochet Hook 4mm (H), I highly recommend Furls Odyssey (affiliate link).
+Of course, there is no doubt I love these hooks.